-- 10.7 A notification of the intention to close a course should be approved by the Head of College by submission of the approved course closure form to the Chair of PPC or their nominee, the completed form should include: - (i) the basis on which the decision has been reached; - the risk assessment of the impact of any closure and evidence of consultation with relevant departments including Strategy Planning and Performance, Global, Recruitment and Admissions (Admissions statistics), Finance; - (iii) the proposed arrangements for current students. - Note once a decision has been made by PPC, evidence that students have been informed of the decision will be required by the Teaching Committee including evidence of how the decision affects current students (10.5.5). - (iv) an overview of the arrangements that will be used to inform applicants of the decision to close the course and details of other courses they may be offered; - (v) Details of the quality assurance arrangements which are in place for the continued student experience for remaining cohort(s) where applicable, including the expected final course closure date; - (vi) In the case of courses delivered jointly by more than one College, agreement must be reached by both, or all, Heads of College and the closure recommended by the host College. - 10.8 The Portfolio Planning Committee has the authority to make the decision to close a course identified by a College.
-Following the decision, the following will be informed in writing: - Head of College - Head of School - Director of College Operations - Head of Registry Services - Transnational Education Team - Marketing and Communications - Business Partners - Strategic Planning and Performance - Timetabling Manager - Student Funding Team - 10.9 The Human Resource impacts of a course closure are the responsibility of the College to take forward directly with HR in line with normal management led HR processes. - 10.10 The Teaching Committee has remit to consider the ongoing student experience and quality assurance mechanisms in place once the PPC decision to close a course has been made.
+- 10.7 A notification of the intention to close a course should be approved by the Head of College by submission of the approved course closure form to the Chair of CRIC or their nominee, the completed form should include: - (i) the basis on which the decision has been reached; - the risk assessment of the impact of any closure and evidence of consultation with relevant departments including the Strategic Planning and Performance, Global.
+Recruitment and Admissions (Admissions statistics).
+Finance: - (ii) the proposed arrangements for current students. - Note once a decision has been made by CRIC, evidence that students have been informed of the decision will be required by the Teaching Committee including evidence of how the decision affects current students (10.5.5). - (iii) an overview of the arrangements that will be used to inform applicants of the decision to close the course and details of other courses they may be offered: - (iv) Details of the quality assurance arrangements which are in place for the continued student experience for remaining cohort(s) where applicable, including the expected final course closure date; - (v) In the case of courses delivered jointly by more than one College, agreement must be reached by both, or all, Heads of College and the closure recommended by the host College. - The Curriculum Innovation and Review Committee course approval sub group have the authority to make the decision to close a course identified by a College.
+The group represents the academic constituency, Global, Recruitment and Admissions, Quality and Standards and Strategic Planning and Performance (including Finance).
+Following the decision the following will be informed in writing: - Head of College - Head of School - Director of College Operations - Head of Registry Services - Global, Recruitment and Admissions - Marketing and Communications - Business Partners - Strategic Planning and Performance - Timetabling Manager - Student Funding Team - 10.9 The Human Resource impacts of a course closure are the responsibility of the College to take forward directly with HR in line with normal management led HR processes.

-- 10.11 In the case of quality assurance risks recommendations for either the suspension or permanent closure of a course may be made where serious concerns are identified and evidenced: - as part of the integrated planning processes (including continuous improvement process) - by an External Examiner - by a Professional of Statutory and Recognition Body; - by the QAA - 10.12 In such cases the Head of College will be invited to make a written submission to the Teaching Committee.
-The Chair of the Teaching Committee will liaise with the Head of College and the Academic Registrar or nominee to make recommendations to Academic Council and University Executive Board (UEB). - 10.13 Following the Planning Process and as part of the University Portfolio discussions the Portfolio Planning Committee can also make recommendations to close courses that may not have been identified by a College.
-These recommendations will still be based on the course closure criteria. - 10.14 All course closures will be reported to Academic Council normally by way of the Teaching Committee and the Portfolio Planning Committee minutes.
+- 10.10 The Teaching Committee has remit to consider the ongoing student experience and quality assurance mechanisms in place once the CRIC decision to close a course has been made. - 10.11 In the case of quality assurance risks recommendations for either the suspension or permanent closure of a course may be made where serious concerns are identified and evidenced: - as part of the integrated planning processes (including annual monitoring) - by an External Examiner - by a Professional of Statutory and Recognition Body; - by the QAA - HEFCE through the Unsatisfactory Quality Scheme - 10.12 In such cases the Head of College will be invited to make a written submission to the Teaching Committee.
+The Chair of the Teaching committee will liaise with the Head of College and the Academic Registrar or nominee to make recommendations to Academic Council and UEB. - 10.13 Following the Planning Process and as part of the University Portfolio discussions the Curriculum Review and Innovation Committee can also make recommendations to close courses that may not have been identified by a College.
+These recommendations will still be based on the course closure criteria. - 10.14 All course closures will be reported to Academic Council normally by way of the Teaching Committee and Curriculum Review and Innovation Committee minutes.